meenakshisl/ockam/documentation/architecture/messaging/Pipes_Channels.md

 <img src="./images/channel_pipes.jpg" width="100%">

 A channel using pipes as means to deliver messages should take into account that pipes do not trace return routes and just pass the incoming message route as a return route.

-This means that the route scope inside and outside of the pipe is different and to route messages through the channel workers either:
+This means that the route scope inside and outside the pipe is different and routing messages through the channel workers either:
-- receiver needs to be configured to route messages through the channel OR
+- receiver needs to be configured to route messages through the channel, or
 - channel ends should be aware of each other and send messages to each other through the pipes

 Using the latter approach message route tracing looks like this:

-Given
+Given:

-Channel ends `C1` and `C2`
+- Channel ends `C1` and `C2`
-Pipe workers `S1->2`, `R1->2`, `S2->1` and `R2->1`
+- Pipe workers `S1->2`, `R1->2`, `S2->1` and `R2->1`

 Message sent to `C1` with the routes:
 ```